Taking the SGR from Nairobi to Mombasa is the best way to travel between the city and the coast on a budget.

-The Nairobi commuter train leaves from Nairobi CBD to the SGR terminus in the morning and afternoon.
-It takes approximately 1 hour and leaves reliably on time.
+The Nairobi commuter train leaves from Nairobi CBD to the SGR terminus at various times in the morning and afternoon.
+It takes approximately 40 minutes and leaves reliably on time.

 Inside Nairobi Terminus

 The Nairobi Terminus is massive.
 Luckily, there are lots of signs and helpful staff to assist you.
-You will also spot lots of people taking selfies.
-Once through security, go past the selfie-takers and up the stairs to the main ticket hall.
+Once through security, take the stairs to the main ticket hall.

 Once you have your tickets, go up the many floors of escalators and into the waiting hall upstairs.
-First-class passengers are seated in a separate area to second-class passengers.
-If you need a snack before departure, there are a some cafes and shops.
+First-class passengers are seated in a separate area from economy passengers.
+If you need a snack before departure, there are some cafes and shops.